 Community organization: Tarragona Down Syndrome Association

-Summary: This study arose from the 2nd edition of the URV initiative entitled the Social Projects Marketplace.
-Students undertake a final project with the primary aim of examining current perceptions of identity and sexuality in adolescents with Down Syndrome.
-During the course of the study the students will conduct a literature review and analyse the information and experiences provided by the association.
+Summary: This study arose from the 2nd edition of the URV initiative entitled the Social Projects Marketplace and was developed during the academic year 2015-16.
+Students undertook a final project with the primary aim of examining current perceptions of identity and sexuality in adolescents with Down Syndrome.
+During the course of the study the students was conducted a literature review and analysed the information and experiences provided by the association.

 Final project - Study of carers for people with Parkinson's disease